 Rhubarb is commonly known as a pie ingredient and it’s gaining popularity in other tasty recipes like salads, sauces, and juice.
 The rhubarb we eat is actually the green to reddish stalks of an attractive perennial garden plant with large, tropical-looking (inedible) leaves.

-When you receive rhubarb plants from Stark Bro’s* they will be bare-root, consisting of dormant crowns with root systems.
-We ship them this way to reduce the risk of transplant shock and so that rhubarb can be planted both in the fall and in the spring in most areas.
+We ship our bare-root rhubarb dormant to reduce the risk of transplant shock and so that rhubarb can be planted both in the fall and in the spring in most areas.

-*Plants may also arrive dusted in a lime powder to avoid molding
+Note: Bare-root rhubarb may also arrive dusted in a lime powder to avoid molding.

 Planting Bare-Root Rhubarb Plants